Marga-Lensen/Marga-Lensen/README.md

 ##  what's up?
 - 🌱 I’m currently learning web development (fullstack; frontend and backend)

-- 👯 soon I will be ready to collaborate on projects concerning web tools for education
+- 👯 soon I will be ready to collaborate, e.g. on projects concerning web tools for education

 - ⚡ Fun fact: Actually, I am a chemist by training and I used to have my own labs: https://LensenLab.de 😎

+- I am fluent in English and German and my mothertongue is Dutch.

 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...